 On the usual weekend trips, I was disappointed to leave a place in two days.
 I felt that I wasn’t really experiencing the places I was visiting or getting to know the people I was meeting.
 Everything felt rushed.
 I craved for longer adventures.

 And then I went to Goa for ten days.
-Where I tried bringing a middle-class girl’s character to life while listening to the Indian Ocean rush to the shore, wrote freelance articles through the day in a beach shack and drank beer on the sandy beach at night, biked throughout Goa and its many islands, and hiked to hidden beaches to watch the sun breaking out of the stark sky.
+Where I tried bringing a middle-class girl’s character to life while listening to the Indian Ocean rush to the shore, wrote freelance articles through the day in a beach shack and slowed down with live music on the sandy beaches at night, biked throughout Goa and its many islands, and hiked to hidden beaches to watch the sun breaking out of the stark sky.

 When I came back, I realized what I was missing.
 I had restricted myself to a room and to a schedule to write and edit and freelance, but I had forgotten that what had inspired me to write in the first place.